govcms-training/content-admin/unit-10-managing-site-navigations-and-breadcrumbs/exercise-10.2-Add-a-Menu-item-from-standard-page.md

 # Exercise 10.2: Add a Menu item from a _Standard page_

-In this exercise you will learn how to add a menu item from a _Standard page_.
+In this exercise you will learn how to create a menu item in the main navigation menu of the site, which links to an existing page.

 1. Navigate to a Standard Page by clicking on _Content_ in the _Admin menu_ and clicking on a page in the list of type _Standard page_.
 2. Click on the **Edit** menu item.